-What about the children?Our family law specialists Adelaide will tell you everything you need to know when it comes to divorce.
+What about the children?Our family law lawyers will tell you everything you need to know when it comes to divorce.
 Australia has a ‘no-fault’ divorce system which means that you can apply for divorce after only a single year of separation.
 While some divorces can be straightforward, there’s always that little bit more pressure when kids are involved.
 You just want to do the right thing by them, which sometimes means making appropriate co-parenting arrangements.
 This isn’t necessarily splitting the time they spend with each parent 50/50.
-You have to consider their schooling, social lives, preferences and general wellbeing.
+You have to consider their schooling, social lives, preferences and general well being.
 The drastic life changes can have a huge impact on children, so it’s important to maintain consistency from the get go.
 We also recommend that you:

 - Never use your kids as messengers to communicate with your ex-partner